 What were the enabling conditions for the spread of the Obama Hope image?
 In an interview, creator Shepard Fairey attributes it to a kind of grassroots movement supported by motivated individuals and the Internet.
-This account is certainly partially correct as grassroots dynamics, motivated individuals, and the Internet did contribute to the ubiquity of Obama Hope.
-However, it is worth emphasizing the partiality of the account; while the overall spread of the image could be characterized as a grassroots, a number of influential centralizing organizational forces remained at work, such as the official Obama campaign.
+This account is certainly partially correct in that grassroots dynamics, motivated individuals, and the Internet did contribute to the ubiquity of Obama Hope.
+However, it is worth emphasizing the partiality of such account; while the overall spread of the image could be characterized as a grassroots phenomenon, a number of influential centralizing organizational forces remained at work, such as the official Obama campaign.
 Commercial entities such as Paste Magazine also played a key role in Obama Hope’s broad circulation in that in producing Obamicon.me, it provided easy-to-use image generation, sharing, and web hosting.
 As Laurie Gries notes, the website was one among many digital technologies available to create your own Obama Hope style image, but “Obamicon.me differentiated itself from other Obamifying technologies in allowing Obamicons either to be saved onto visitors’ computers via a simple right click and then uploaded to Flickr or Facebook, which many people have done, or archived and shared in the obamicon.me gallery so that comments can be made in response to an image and links can be established” (Gries 2015, 253).
 Although this process certainly involves individuals and the Internet, the amount of motivation required is negligible in the streamlined process and the platform of Obamicon.me introduces significantly more centralization than the vaporous connotations of “the Internet” might suggest.

 The instant and immediate removal of millions of user-generated Obamicons also shows how, despite the accounts of decentralization that dominate discussions of user-generated content and virality, centralization is in some ways more salient on the web than in other physical spaces.
 Compare the spreading of the Obama Hope image through the more traditional means of street art: pasting and graffiti.
 This approach is carried out by individuals or small collectives of individuals and requires more time and materials from the individual, whether prints and paste or paints.
 It also often entails a degree of personal risk for the individual, as many places have regulations against the spread of street art.
 Once placed, the image is subject to a variable life span depending on the content and the area and the interests of property owners, police officers, street artists, and others.
-While it is likely that images created and collected at Obamicon.me outlived a majority of their street counterparts with the site remaining online through 2013, there are very different dynamics of control at work.
+While it is likely that images created and collected at Obamicon.me outlived a majority of their street counterparts with the site remaining online through 2013, there are very different dynamics of control at work that what?
 An Obama Hope image pasted on a wall is subject to local jurisdiction and distributed factors such as regulations, traffic, neighborhood dynamics, interest and means of enforcement, the weather, and so on.
 An image created and hosted on Obamicon.me is subject to more centralized control, living and dying according to the corporation that holds the servers.